Rimrock Mall

 Rimrock Mall is an indoor shopping mall located in Billings, Montana, United States.
 It is managed by Jones Lang Lasalle.
-The mall is anchored by two Dillard's stores and J. C. Penney.
+The mall is anchored by two Dillard's, Dunham Sports, and J. C. Penney.

 Overview

 Rimrock Mall is the largest indoor mall in Billings, as well as the largest shopping center of its kind in Montana.

 History

 1970s

 The area that is now Rimrock Mall was formerly a sugar beet farm, located in a largely undeveloped part of Billings that is now known as the West End.
 The mall was developed at a cost of about $15 million by The Hahn Company, and the design was done by architects with a Los Angeles-based company.

 On its opening day on September 11, 1975, 10,000 cars were counted to have entered the mall, and police, along with auxiliaries with the Yellowstone County Sheriff's Office, had to direct traffic in the area.

 By 1976, Montgomery Ward, Hennessy's and Herberger's were anchoring at the mall.
 The Denver Dry Goods Company opened at the mall in Fall 1978.

 By the end of the decade, the mall became home to two theaters: Rimrock 4 (later Rimrock 5), which opened in 1975 and occupied a space inside the mall, and World West, with opened in 1979 and occupied a standalone building on the mall's premise.